parkourben99/laravel-mysql-s3-backup/README.md

 # Laravel MySQL to S3 Backup

+## This package was rewritten and extra features added, it can be found https://github.com/ayles-software/laravel-mysql-s3-backup

 This is a very simple database backup script for Laravel.
 It takes a `mysqldump` and optionally saves it to [Amazon S3](http://aws.amazon.com/s3/).

 This package is very opinionated.
 Other backup scripts can support other database types or other places besides S3 to store your backup.
 This does not.